antoniusnaumann/rocket-modules/README.md

 ## Installation
 **TODO:** This crate has yet to uploaded to crates.io.
 Will happen soon! :)

-*Note: Compatability of this crate was testes with Rocket version "0.5.0-rc.2", it may or may not work with previous version.*
+*Note: Compatability of this crate was tested with Rocket version "0.5.0-rc.2", it may or may not work with previous versions.*